Lumberscout/Documents/whitepaper.md

 **Market Size**

 FPs account for 5% of Gross World Product or 4 trillion USD in 2016.
 To put that number in perspective, if you spent one USD per second, it would take approximately 126,836 years to reach 4 trillion.
 According to U.N. statistics, 33% in the world population depends on FPs for basic sustenance.
 Despite the importance of FPs to the global economy, novelties continue to dominate the headlines.
 The fact remains: practical implementations of distributed ledgers will revolutionise commodity-based industries.
-Lumberscout will redefine the FPs sector.
+Lumberscout will redefine the FP sector.